matt-j-e/ts-javascript-basics/README.md

     import { power, round, roundUp, roundDown, abs, quotient } from "../src/numbers";`

-In the src files just export each function in the ES6 way.
+Build your functions in the `src` directory and export each function in the ES6 way.
 Eg:

 ```javascript
 export const power = (x: number, y: number): number => {